 The Preposterous Proposition

 I leave this recordation for my beloved sons.
 Erasmus and Nash.
 My heirs.
 Who will one day, pray God, live to manhood and conduct themselves in a manner more gracious, more fitting to their station and responsibilities than I have managed.

 My dear offspring who I cannot believe I condemned to such a fate, however unknowingly.

-A fate I share but one that was not known to me before they—you—were conceived.
+A fate I share but one that was not known to me until after you were both conceived.
 (And which also no doubt explains the sparsity of children in our family, and siblings for you both.)

-The urges for The Change first came upon me in the summer of the year I turned twenty-five.
+The urges for The Change first came upon me in the summer of the year I turned five and twenty.
 It was not yet the middle of July and yet I sensed the stirrings of what I would eventually learn was my animal blood.
-My feline side, if you boys will only believe it.
+My feline side, if you boys will only set aside skepticism and believe.
 Please, sons, heed my warnings, for you do not want to be caught unaware as I—and irreparably harm the woman you love.

 To see the fear in her eyes when she looks upon you and beholds a monster.
 A beast.
 Your inner beast.
 The lion, untamable.
 Unstoppable.